This page is about my gratitude to the Columbia University CMC for encouraging & hosting research efforts in the field of computer sound and music.

 SculptView

-is a visual editing program for partials, based on the SculptTool analysis/processing/synthesis engine.
+is a visual editing program for partials, based on the SculptTool analysis/processing/synthesis engine, with

 Ceres3